melanini13/Portfolio-MCDIAZ/README.md

 # Portfolio

-*Please note that this section currently previews assignment placeholders; actual assignments will be uploaded soon.

 ## Assignment: [Visualizing Government Debt](visualizing-government-debt)

 ## Assignment 3&4: [Critique by Design](critique-by-design)
-For this assignment, make sure you set up and link to a new page.
-This page is linking to a new Markdown document called `critique-by-design.md`.
+(This assignment is still in progress.
+It will be added soon.)

 ## Final project:
-A high-level description of your final project will be added here soon.
+(This assignment is still in progress.
+A high-level description of my final project will be added here soon.)
 [Part I](final-project-part-one)
 [Part II](final-project-part-two)
 [Part III](final-project-part-three)